Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.

 Another characteristic to look for in badminton trainers is its overall flexibility.
 You should be able to bend it at the forefoot with minimal effort.
 Meanwhile, the middle should not be as pliable since it still needs to prevent arch injuries.
 A flexible shoe can facilitate natural foot movements and smooth heel-to-toe transitions.

-Top badminton shoe brands
+Top badminton shoe brands for men and women

 Asics badminton shoes are classified into two: back-court and net.
 Trainers designed for athletes who prefer playing close to the net can easily be spotted by looking at the outsole.
 If there’s a huge pivot point under it, like in the Asics Gel Blade 7, then it’s for net players.
 Meanwhile, back-court players are recommended to get a pair with more layers of cushioning on them, like the Asics Gel Hunter 3.
 It has a full-length foam midsole, a layer of Gel at the heel, and a removable sockliner all working together to deliver shock absorption and comfort for the wearer.